transpiling/invisible-ts/README.md

 ## Download/Install

 This is just concept :)
-Please star this project and I will create type-checker with ESLint or/and Babel plugin.
+Please star this repo and I will create type-checker with ESLint or/and Babel plugin.

 [Type Inference]: https://en.wikipedia.org/wiki/Type_inference
 [inference-ts]: https://www.typescriptlang.org/docs/handbook/type-inference.html